Dotjos/Testable-profile-card/README.md

 npx live-server
 ```

-💻 Implementation Notes
+## 💻 Implementation Notes

+- The **Profile Page** displays the current time dynamically using JavaScript (`Date.now()`).
   The current time is generated using:

 ```js
 document.getElementById("user-time").textContent = Date.now();
 ```

+- **Navigation** links connect all three pages (`index.html`, `contact.html`, and `about.html`).
+- The **Contact Page** includes custom JavaScript validation:
+  - Checks all required fields before submission.
+  - Displays per-field error messages tied via `aria-describedby`.
+  - Shows a success confirmation when validation passes.
+- The **About Page** is fully semantic, using `<main>` and `<section>` elements with descriptive headings.
+- Separate CSS files (`style.css`, `contact.css`, `about.css`) manage styling per page.
+- All elements include `data-testid` attributes for testing and accessibility.

+---

+🧾 Form Validation & Accessibility
+✅ Form Validation Rules

+-All fields are required.

+-Email must follow a valid format → name@example.com.

+-Message must contain at least 10 characters.

+-Displays per-field error messages and a success confirmation after a valid submission.

+♿ Accessibility Guidelines

+-Each `<input/>` has a linked label using the for attribute (e.g., `<label for="email">Email</label>`).

+-Error messages are tied to inputs using aria-describedby for screen reader support.

+-All form elements are keyboard-accessible (focusable and navigable via Tab).

 Layout adjusts:

-Mobile: stacked vertically
+-Mobile: stacked vertically

-Tablet & Desktop: avatar on the left, text on the right
+-Tablet & Desktop: avatar on the left, text on the right

 👨🏽‍💻 Author
 Oladotun Joseph